Projective Integration Methods in the Runge-Kutta Framework and the Extension to Adaptivity in Time: Space Adaptive Projective Integration as partitioned Runge-Kutta

 \section{Space Adaptive Projective Integration as partitioned Runge-Kutta}

 In this section, we consider the extension to spatial adaptivity, outlined in \cite{KoellermeierAPI}.
-This means that some variables, e.g., on a subdomain of a physical grid, relax faster than others.
+To that extent, we consider the case that \eqref{e:ODE} is the result of a spatial discretization on a grid in physical space.
+The vector of unknowns is then a composition of variables at distinct grid points in physical space.
+Spatial adaptivity is beneficial if several scales are involved.
+This means that some variables, e.g., on a subdomain of the physical grid, relax faster than others.
 We assume that the model is autonomous and consists of a stiff part for $u_L$ and a non-stiff part for $u_R$

 A partitioned Runge-Kutta scheme for this model is given by the stages

 The next step is then combined using the stage values to

 A partitioned Runge-Kutta scheme is typically written using two Butcher tableaus, one for the stiff and one for the non-stiff region, respectively.